 My results will have a strong impact on both cloud users, by simplifying their interaction with the providers, and cloud providers, by creating a dynamic view of cloud computing commodities, leading to a more competitive cloud computing market.

 Faculty Electrical Engineering, Mathematics and Computer Science, TU Delft - Dr. Alexandru Iosup: here

-During the evaluation process, the proposal remains confidential.
-However, you may contact me (firstname.lastname@example.org) if you would like to learn more about its technical content.
+Unfortunately, the proposal was not awarded a VENI grant.
+However, you may contact me (email@example.com) if you would like to learn more about its technical content.